 7. Keep it awake

 Our goal is for this Twitter bot to run without interference or manual intervention, but unfortunately Heroku has a cost-savings measure in place which puts your server (and your Twitter bot) to sleep if it hasn’t seen any web traffic in over an hour.
 To prevent this, we just set up an automatic service which visits your server periodically, keeping it awake.
-I recommend Pingdom for something small like this because it has a free tier.
+I recommend Uptime Robot for something small like this because it has a free tier.

 Nope.
 That’s it.